faaabio1618/filippi.dev/tutorials/clippify/index.markdown

     messages: [
         {
             "role": "user",
             "content": "You are a shop assistant that is helping a customer.
 Their name is\nFabio.
 You want them to be happy about their purchase.\\\\n  They have purchased White shirt and Yellow Tie.
-And you should explain how good they go together..
+And you should explain how good they go together.
 Say\nthat in a brief way.\n"
         }
     ],
     temperature: 1,